patriciahimeka/coralSymbionts/README.md

 - Boral scripts analyse the composition using Joint Species Distribution Modeling
 - GDM script uses Generlized Dissimilarity Modeling

+The clustering script (bash) provides a workflow of half-automated OTU-clustering within each individual.

+Note that none of the scripts run without manual adjustments.

-Pleae contact me (patwepfer@gmail.com) for example files or more information.
+Please contact me (patwepfer@gmail.com) for example files and more information.